 There are two avenues to be admitted into the University of Jamestown Doctor of Physical Therapy Program.

-- Direct Entry: admittance into the Program as a first semester freshman at the University of Jamestown, uj.edu/tab/freshman-direct-entry.
+- Direct Entry: Admittance into the Program as a first semester freshman at the University of Jamestown.

-- Application through the Physical Therapist Centralized Application Service, known as PTCAS, ptcas.org.
+- PTCAS.org: Application through the Physical Therapist Centralized Application Service.

-All applicants chosen will be required to attend a face-to-face interview in the spring prior to beginning the program, at the University of Jamestown Fargo campus.
+Qualified applicants invited to interview will attend a face-to-face interview at University of Jamestown, Fargo campus, in the spring prior to beginning the Program.
+The Program does not interview candidates via Skype or other similar programs.
 All costs associated with this interview are the responsibility of the applicant.

 Admission to the professional physical therapy program is based on the following criteria: